canarytrace/documentation/docs/glossary/webperf.md

 - **Performance Monitoring Tools:** Tools like Chrome DevTools can help identify long tasks and provide suggestions for performance improvements.

 Remember, the right strategy depends on the specific scenario and the types of tasks you are handling.

+## Processing

+### duration

+Is the total time taken for a certain process or action to complete.
+In the context of web pages and performance, the "duration" metric can refer to the total time taken to load and render a web page, from the initial request to when the page is fully interactive and ready to use.

+"Duration" can include the following processes:

+1. Time needed to get a response from the server (Time to First Byte - TTFB)
+2. Time required to load the HTML content
+3. Time needed to load and process external resources, such as CSS, JavaScript, and images
+4. Time needed to render the page in the browser
+5. Time required to initialize JavaScript libraries and functions

+Factors that can slow down "duration" include:

+1. Slow server: A server that responds slowly can increase the time it takes to get a response from the server.
+2. Large number of external resources: Each external resource that the page has to load (CSS, JavaScript, images, etc.) adds to the overall load time.
+3. Complex DOM: More complex Document Object Model (DOM) structures can slow down page rendering.
+4. Heavy JavaScript files: Large JavaScript libraries can slow down page load time.

+What a programmer can do to improve "duration":

+1. Optimize the server: Make sure your server is fast and well-configured.
+2. Minimize the number of external resources: Reduce the number of external resources the page has to load, if possible.
+3. Optimize DOM: Keep the structure of your DOM as simple as possible.
+4. Minimize and optimize JavaScript: Minimize the size of JavaScript files where possible, and ensure JavaScript is written correctly and efficiently.

+### domComplete

+This metric is one of the key metrics monitored when measuring the performance of web pages.
+It marks the time when the loading of the Document Object Model (DOM) of the page is fully completed.
+In other words, all synchronous scripts have been executed, all images and sub-resources have been loaded, and the entire DOM tree is completely built.

+This metric includes:

+1. Time needed to get a response from the server (TTFB)
+2. Time required to load and process the HTML content
+3. Time needed to load and process external resources such as CSS, JavaScript, images, etc.
+4. Time needed to render the page in the browser

+Factors that can slow down the `domComplete` metric include:

+1. Slow server response
+2. Large number of external resources
+3. Complex DOM tree
+4. Heavy JavaScript libraries or scripts

+What a programmer can do to improve `domComplete`:

+1. Optimize the server: A fast and well-configured server can shorten the time it takes to get a response.
+2. Minimize the number of external resources: The fewer external resources the page has to load, the quicker the DOM can be loaded.
+3. Optimize DOM: Maintaining a simple and clean DOM structure can enhance loading and processing speed.
+4. Minimize and optimize JavaScript: Efficient and optimized JavaScript files can shorten the time required to load and process JavaScript.

+The `domComplete` metric is part of the [Navigation Timing API](https://www.w3.org/TR/navigation-timing-2/#dom-performancenavigationtiming-domcomplete), which provides detailed information on navigation and page load performance.
+This metric is recorded at the time when the browser completes loading the document, including its dependent resources such as styles, scripts, images, etc. Specifically, this time is measured as the time interval from the start of navigation (clicking on a link, entering a URL, etc.) to the point when the entire DOM is loaded and processed and all synchronous scripts are executed.

+The calculation of `domComplete` involves the following processes and steps:

+1. **Navigation Start**: A user clicks on a link, enters a URL in the address bar, or refreshes a page.
+This is the starting point for measuring `domComplete`.

+2. **Server Response (TTFB)**: The browser sends a request to the server and waits for the first byte of data.
+This step includes network latency, the time taken by the server to process the request, and the time taken to send the first byte of the response back to the browser.

+3. **HTML Load and Processing**: The browser loads the HTML content of the page, processes it, and constructs the DOM tree.

+4. **Dependent Resources Load**: The browser loads and processes all the dependent resources, such as CSS files, JavaScript scripts, images, etc.

+5. **Page Rendering**: The browser renders the page on the screen, including applying all styles and executing all scripts.

+6. **DOM Loading Completion**: The browser completes the processing and loading of the entire DOM tree, including all synchronous scripts.

+The `domComplete` value is then recorded as the time interval from the start of navigation to the completion of DOM loading.

+Dependencies for `domComplete` include all of the page's dependent resources (styles, scripts, images, etc.), as well as network latency and server speed.
+If these resources are slow to load or process, or if the server is slow to respond, it can slow down the `domComplete` time.

+### domContentLoadedEventEnd

+This metric is another important metric that focuses on the loading of a web page's content.
+It represents the time when the DOM processing is complete and all events related to the downloading of the page's content, such as loading CSS, JavaScript, and images, are triggered.
+This metric indicates when the page is ready for interaction with the actual content.

+The processes and steps involved in `domContentLoadedEventEnd` include:

+1. **Navigation Start**: The user initiates navigation by clicking on a link, entering a URL in the address bar, or refreshing the page.

+2. **HTML Loading**: The browser loads the HTML content of the page and progressively processes it.

+3. **CSS Parsing**: The browser parses CSS files and creates the CSSOM (CSS Object Model), which represents the styling structure of the page.

+4. **JavaScript Loading and Processing**: The browser loads and processes JavaScript files.
+This may involve parsing, compiling, and executing the scripts.

+5. **Image and Other External Resource Loading**: The browser loads images and other external resources that are part of the page.

+6. **Completion of DOM Processing**: The browser completes the processing and rendering of the DOM tree.

+The `domContentLoadedEventEnd` value is recorded as the time interval from the start of navigation to the completion of DOM processing and the triggering of the `DOMContentLoaded` event.

+Dependencies for the `domContentLoadedEventEnd` metric include the size and complexity of the page's content, network and server speed, as well as the impact of CSS and JavaScript parsing and processing.
+Optimizing these processes can help improve `domContentLoadedEventEnd` and overall page performance.

+## Interesting bookmarks

+Here is a list of links to interesting articles and studies related to web performance:

+1. [Web.dev Performance Guides](https://web.dev/performance/): Official documentation and guides focused on web performance, provided by Google.
+2. [The State of the Web](https://httparchive.org/reports/state-of-the-web): Regularly updated overview of web development and performance with detailed statistics and analysis.
+3. [Web Performance Best Practices](https://developer.mozilla.org/en-US/docs/Web/Performance): Documentation from Mozilla Developer Network (MDN) providing best practices for improving web performance.
+4. [Google Developers: Web Performance](https://developers.google.com/web/fundamentals/performance): Collection of articles and guides from Google Developers focused on optimizing web performance.
+5. [HTTP Archive](https://httparchive.org/): Open-source dataset containing a comprehensive collection of web data and analysis that provides detailed insights into web performance.
+6. [Web Performance Case Studies](https://wpostats.com/): A series of case studies on web performance, covering various types of websites and optimization techniques.
+8. [Web Performance Today](https://www.soasta.com/blog/): Blog by SOASTA (now part of Akamai) focused on current trends and tips in web performance.

+These resources should provide you with detailed information on web performance and how to optimize it.